 Project Description: The @book mini-album coils inward just like an @ symbol.
 Folded, it’s a compact 6×4 inches, but it unrolls to be nearly a yard long!

-Notes: First, it’s important that you choose the correct material for your base.
-You’ll need to use medium weight chipboard so the album will be durable and hold up to frequent handling.
-Since this will be a scrapbook, you want to select chipboard that’s acid-free and safe for your photos.
-I recommend Grafix brand chipboard, since its archival quality, and it comes in the 12×12 size we need for this project.
+Notes: First, you must choose the correct material for your base.
+You’ll need to use medium-weight chipboard so the album will be durable and hold up to frequent handling.
+Since this will be a scrapbook, you want to select a chipboard that’s acid-free and safe for your photos.
+I recommend Grafix brand chipboard since its archival quality comes in the 12×12 size we need for this project.

 Steps to Make This: